 Par Pharmaceutical Cos. may be served through its registered agent: The Corporation Trust Company, Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801.
-Par Pharmaceutical may be served through its registered agent: CT Corporation System, 111 Eight Avenue, 13th Floor, New York, New York 10011.
+Par Pharmaceutical may be served through its registered agent: CT Corporation System, 28 Liberty Street, New York, New York 10005.

-Par Pharmaceutical and Par Pharmaceutical Cos. are referred to collectively as “Par”.
+Par Pharmaceutical and Par Pharmaceutical Cos. are referred to collectively as “Par.”

-ENDO HEALTH SOLUTIONS, INC., ENDO PHARMACEUTICALS, INC. and Par are, at times, referred to collectively as “Endo”.
+Endo transacts business in Virginia, targeting the Virginia market for its products, including the opioids at issue in this lawsuit.
+Endo hires employees to service the Virginia market.
+For example, Endo recently posted online that it was seeking a Specialty Sales Consultant to work out of its Richmond, Virginia location.
+On information and belief, Endo also directs advertising and informational materials to impact Virginia physicians and potential users of Endo products.

 Endo develops, markets, and sells prescription drugs, including the opioids Opana/Opana ER, Percodan, Percocet, and Zydone, throughout the United States, including Virginia.
 Opioids made up roughly $403 million of Endo’s overall revenues of $3 billion in 2012.
 Opana ER yielded $1.15 billion in revenue from 2010 to 2013, and it accounted for ten percent (10%) of Endo’s total revenue in 2012.
-Endo, by itself and through its subsidiary, Qualitest Pharmaceuticals, Inc., also manufactures and sells generic opioids such as oxycodone, oxymorphone, hydromorphone, meperidine, and hydrocodone products across the United States, including Virginia.
+Endo, by itself and through its subsidiary, Qualitest Pharmaceuticals, Inc., also manufactures and sells generic opioids such as oxycodone, oxymorphone, hydromorphone, meperidine and hydrocodone products across the United States, including Virginia and Halifax County.

-Par develops, markets, and sells prescription drugs including the brand opioid Endocet and generic opioids consisting of oxycodone, oxymorphone, hydrocodone, morphine sulfate, and fentanyl citrate, throughout the United States, including Virginia.
+Par develops, markets, and sells prescription drugs including the brand opioid Endocet and generic opioids consisting of oxycodone, oxymorphone, hydrocodone, morphine sulfate, and fentanyl citrate, throughout the United States, including Virginia and Halifax County.